• Skip to primary navigation

 News: skyscrapercity.com

-Dusit Central Park is a planned mixed use development featuring three-towers of 78, 46, and 40 storeys.
-The site is at the historic Dusit Thani Hotel next to the Silom BTS/MRT interchange, opposite Lumpini Park.
-The hotel will remain open until January 2019, so expect work to begin soon after.
+Dusit Central Park is a mixed-use development featuring three-towers of 78, 46, and 40 storeys.
+The site is at the historic Dusit Thani Hotel, which closed in January 2019.

 Soonthareeya Ratchadamri